wistia/wistia-open-docs/_posts/2012-07-03-domain-restrictions.md

 ---
 title: Domain Restrictions
 layout: post
-description: Lock your embeds down to your domain only with our domain restriction feature!
+description: Lock videos down to be viewable in domains you specify using Domain Restrictions.
 category: Embedding
 ---